NexarDeveloper/web-design-demo-blazor/README.md

 ## How to use

-If you have not done this already, please register at [nexar.com] and create a Nexar application with the Design domain enabled.
+If you have not done this, please register at [nexar.com] and create your Nexar application with the Design domain enabled.

-In order to see anything useful in the demo, you also need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.
+In order to see anything useful, you also need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

 The demo requires an access token.
 Go to [nexar.com] application details, click "Generate token".
 Alternatively, you may get a token using one of the tools: